craftercms/docs/source/reference/api/graphql.rst

     }
   }

-You can also include fields from child components in your model, this applies to fields like ``node-selector``, ``checkbox-group`` and ``repeat`` groups.
+You can also include fields from child components in your model, this applies to fields like ``node-selector`` (item selector control), ``checkbox-group`` and ``repeat`` groups.
 Filters can also be added to fields from child components.

 .. code-block:: text